Tires

 Maximum Cold Tire Pressure

-Then there’s the “Max Press” indicator, which tells you the most bloodless tire pressure that the tire’s been designed to take—a tire on a vehicle that’s been at rest and now not heated up from driving around.
+Then there’s the “Max Press” indicator, which tells you the most bloodless tire pressure the tire’s been designed to take—a tire on a vehicle that’s been at rest and not heated up from driving around.
 It is not the endorsed tire stress, though.
 Instead, that information can be found within the car’s doorjamb.

 Materials